Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: First Internet Bancorp has experienced steady growth in its loan portfolio and deposit base over the past few years, driven by its online-only model and focus on niche lending markets.
-Specific numbers unavailable.
+Historical Growth: First Internet Bancorp has experienced steady growth in assets, loans, and deposits over the past several years, driven by its digital-first strategy and focus on niche markets.

-Recent Initiatives: Recent initiatives include investments in technology to enhance the customer experience and expansion of its commercial finance division.
+Recent Initiatives: Recent strategic initiatives include investments in technology to enhance its digital platform, expansion into new markets, and efforts to diversify its loan portfolio.

 Summary